protochron/automacon-2016-talk/contents.md

 ## Recap
 * Codifying infrastructure makes managing many Kubernetes clusters easier
-* Terraform made cluster operations simple and predictable
+* Terraform makes cluster operations simple and predictable
-* Vault secures the cluster automatically
+* Vault lets you easily secure the cluster

 ## See it in Action